AbdulMuntaqim22/CucumberJavaAutomation/AbdulMuntaqimAutomation/Readme.md

 Disclaimer: I don't have much experience on Java.
 I mostly worked with selenium with C# and Javascript/Typescript with Playwright.

-1. Please download this project
+1. Please download this project and open it in eclipse, it will automatically downloads the dependencies.
 2. open the src\test\resources\Drivers folder and copy the Path
 3. open Environment Varaiables => Set the Path variable with the path you copied before
 4. Open Feature file src\test\resources\Features\Login.feature